Solar powered drag strip racing car. 3.51 seconds for 20ft.

 This gave a track time of about 7.7 seconds with 650 rpm and unbroken solar cell.

 We used balsa wood as it was light and easy to cut, alter and mend.
-The suspension was tiny phosphor bronze springs, glues to the balsa wood, with tiny brass nuts soldered to the other ends with solder inside for the oil bearings for steel needle axles.
+The suspension was tiny phosphor bronze springs, glued into to the balsa wood, with tiny brass nuts soldered to the other ends with solder inside, drilled to make oiled bearings for steel needle axles.

 The steering probe at the front.